Table of Contents

 Feature introduction

-EasyAR Mega adopts a fully cloud-based automated processing pipeline.
+EasyAR Mega adopts a fully cloud-based automated processing workflow.
 Developers don't need to run any complex mapping algorithms locally.
-By simply uploading compliant video data, the cloud cluster can automatically complete the following tasks:
+Simply upload compliant video data, and the cloud cluster can automatically complete the following tasks:

-• Feature extraction: Identify key visual features in the environment (such as corners, textures).
+• Feature extraction: Identify key visual features in the environment (such as corner points, textures).

 • Spatial reconstruction: Calculate 3D spatial coordinates of feature points to generate spatial data.

-• Loop closure detection: Automatically identify path loops to eliminate accumulated errors.
+• Loop closure detection: Automatically identify loop closures to eliminate accumulated errors.

 • Georeferencing: Align local coordinate systems to the global geographic coordinate system using GNSS data.

-• Multi-map fusion: Support merging multiple independent capture areas into a complete map (for large-scale scenes).
+• Multi-map fusion: Support merging multiple independent collection blocks into a complete map (for large-scale scenes).

 Organize mapping tasks by creating and managing mapping projects.
-Successful mapping generates Blocks.
+After successful mapping, Blocks are generated.

 flowchart LR